-Your stoma nurse will show you how to look after your stoma including changing your stoma bag and getting rid of used bags.
-They will also talk to you about how to reorder the supplies that you need to manage your stoma.
-Remember to ask questions if you're unsure about anything: no question is too silly or too small.
-Be patient with yourself as you get used to your new routine and take your time to clean your stoma carefully.
+Your stoma nurse will show you how to look after your stoma including changing your stoma bag and disposing of used bags.
+Remember to ask questions if you are unsure about no question is too 'silly' or too small.
+Be patient with anything: no question is too 'silly' or too small.
+Be patient with yourself as you adapt to your new routine and take your time to clean your stoma carefully.
 It may feel like a mountain to climb but you will soon become confident in how to manage it yourself.
 You may also be given written instructions or photographs showing how to change your stoma bag which some people find helpful.

-For some people with a stoma it will be important not to lift heavy things because doing so increases the risk of causing a hernia around the stoma.
-A hernia is when a part inside of your body pushes through a weakness in your muscle or tissue.
-This is because there's a potential weakness in the area around the stoma which means the tummy muscles can bulge out and form a lump or swelling.
+For some people with a stoma it will be important not to lift heavy things because doing so increases the risk of causing a hernia (when an internal part of your body pushes through a weakness in your muscle or tissue) around the stoma.
+This is because there is a potential weakness in the area around the stoma which means the abdominal (tummy) muscles can bulge out and form a lump or swelling.
 Hernias are very common and don't tend to cause symptoms but your stoma nurse will talk to you about whether this is a risk for you.

-What if I'm having problems with my stoma?
+"I had a stoma nurse visit me regularly at home for the first few weeks to check how I was coping, how the stoma was healing, whether I'd got the best bags for my needs and how to set up ordering supplies for myself."
+Annette "Many of the stoma product companies also employ stoma nurses.
+Obviously they have their products in mind but these nurses are professional and can be a great help.
+I had a complete muck up with my supplies on discharge from hospital and was fortunate enough to have a supplier nurse nearby who came to my assistance."
+Irene "It's quite a culture shock when you initially start dealing with the whole process yourself.
+But you get quicker with the cleaning and changing process and it just becomes part of you.
+At the end of the day, you have to get on with it."
+Pauline What if I'm having problems with my stoma?

-It can take some time to get used to having a stoma but it's important that you feel as comfortable as possible when wearing the bag.
-If you have any problems or concerns you should always speak to your stoma nurse.
-These may include:

-- Changes in the size and shape of your stoma or how it works - Unusual symptoms including bleeding or tummy pains - Concerns around changing your stoma bag or stoma care
+It can take some time to adjust to having a stoma but it's important that you feel as comfortable as possible when wearing the bag.
+If you have any problems or concerns (such as changes in the size and shape of your stoma or how it works; unusual symptoms including bleeding or abdominal (tummy) pains; concerns around changing your stoma bag or stoma care etc.) you should always speak to your stoma nurse.

-How it felt for me

 "From a practical point of view I haven't had many issues.
 My product supplier has been great, the stoma nurses have been great if I've had to call them (which fortunately hasn't been often) and I've had the occasional blockage, which is awful, but I've managed."

-Janet

-"A new stoma is noisy while it settles - you can't hide the noise and you have no idea it's on its way!
-I just told my friends that I had a bag and when it blew raspberries, we all laughed and moved on."

-Good to know

-"I had a stoma nurse visit me regularly at home for the first few weeks to check how I was coping, how the stoma was healing, whether I'd got the best bags for my needs and how to set up ordering supplies for myself."

-"Many of the stoma product companies also employ stoma nurses.
-Obviously they have their products in mind but these nurses are professional and can be a great help."

-Irene

-"It's quite a culture shock when you initially start dealing with the whole process yourself.
-But you get quicker with the cleaning and changing process and it just becomes part of you."

-Natalie

-Common stoma questions answered
+Janet "It took three attempts with my nurse to find the right size bag in shape and length.
+I also became extremely raw and stinging around the stoma so she gave me an additional ring to add to the bag and some powder to dry the area up.
+This worked well most times."
+Pauline Annette